raspberrypilearning/count-the-creatures/en/step_3.md

 ---

-Some creatures are multi-coloured.
-It is possible to nest `or`{:class="block3operators"} blocks inside each other, so the camera looks for a number of colours in one creature.
+Some creatures are multicoloured.
+It is possible to nest `or`{:class="block3operators"} blocks inside each other, so that the camera looks for a number of colours in one creature.
 To do this, use the following code:

 ```blocks3
 <<<touching color [#62EF9A] ?> or <touching color [#A9E6A1] ?>> or <<touching color [#A2F090] ?> or <touching color [#69C6AF] ?>>>